freearhey/sparql/README.md

 ## License

-Asparagus is licensed under the GNU General Public License Version 2.
+Sparql is licensed under the GNU General Public License Version 2.
 A copy of the license can be found in the [LICENSE file](LICENSE).